Jigsaws with clout and beneficial brain exercise!

 • Protective laminate non-glare top surface is great for easy clean up from sticky fingers; easy on the eyes, no glare or reflections when working in fluorescent lights or outdoors, and laminate protects the image.

-• Wooden – nostalgia, more durable than cardboard/chipboard, lasting much longer.
+• Wood Puzzle – nostalgia, more durable than cardboard/chipboard, lasting much longer.

 • Unique shapes – custom cut puzzles, 1 at a time with interesting shapes for patients to observe, searching for correct spot.

-• Chunky 1/4″ thick Mahogany puzzle pieces are much easier to hold and handle.
+• Chunky 1/4″ thick large pieces are much easier to hold and handle.
 Easier to pick up than thin cardboard/chipboard pieces; great for large hands and people with Arthritis.

 • Made in USA